google/s2geometry/doc/intro.md

-# S2 Geometry Library
+# Introduction

-[TOC]

 ## Overview

 This is a package for manipulating geometric shapes.
-It is especially suitable for geographic data, because the S2 library has excellent support for spherical geometry (i.e., shapes drawn directly on the sphere rather than on a 2D map).
-In fact, the name "S2" is derived from the mathematical notation for the unit sphere.
+Unlike many geometry libraries, S2 is primarily designed to work with _spherical geometry_, i.e., shapes drawn on a sphere rather than on a planar 2D map.
+(In fact, the name "S2" is derived from the mathematical notation for the unit sphere.)
+This makes it especially suitable for working with geographic data.

 Currently the package consists of: